OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 ```

 ### Avatar Props
-These are the properties use in the `Avatar` constructor:
+These are the properties used in the `Avatar` constructor:

 * `srcAvatar`:
 * `altAvatar`: